geneontology/go-ontology/refactoring_inference_pipeline/README.md

 #### Using the file:

 Simple copy and paste the contents into Excel.
-When you've finished editing, select all -> copy and paste back.
+When you've finished editing, select all -> copy and paste back & commit.

 #### Headers: